-What bothered me especially was the claim that Ellington composed his music that served the scene and that it was discreet, unobtrusive, intuitively supportive of the narrative and the emotional dynamics under view.
-I disagree; I do consider Ellington to be America's greatest musical gift to the world in the 20th Century and consider him an American Master of his art, the good maestro doesn't seem to have had any idea of how to compose something that was meant to augment a filmed story.
-All the classic touches, color, impressionistic sweeps and slyly insinuated improvisations are here--as an album, this is a fine work of ensemble concert jazz composition--but the don't just intrude on the scenes and sequences, they stomp on them.
+What bothered me especially was the claim that Ellington composed his music that served the scene.
+It was discreet, unobtrusive, intuitively supportive of the narrative and the emotional dynamics under view.
+I disagree; I consider Ellington to be America's greatest musical gift to the world in the 20th Century and consider him an American Master of his art.
+The sound maestro doesn't seem to have had any idea of composing something that was meant to augment a filmed story.
+All the classic touches, color, impressionistic sweeps, and slyly insinuated improvisations are here--as an album, this is a fine work of ensemble concert jazz composition--but they don't just intrude on the scenes and sequences; they stomp on them.
 There is a struggle for attention.

-The final effect is that of being in a crappy hotel room where the neighbors are playing the radio too loud for too long.
+The final effect is being in a crappy hotel room where the neighbors are playing the radio too loud for too long.
 It would be nice if this resourceful innovator could claim with pride that he had artistic success in the movies besides all the other forms he greeted and seduced into becoming his very own expression.
 Some shoulders remain could to the seduction.
 Remember that the name of his memoir is "Music is My Mistress."
 In the movies, Mistresses have minds of their own and will keep their own counsel.

 Comments are moderated due to spam.
 But commentaries, opinions and other remarks about the posts are always welcome!
 I apologize for the inconvenience.